Ashoklathwal/Code-for-Interview/README.md

 * Minimum time required to rot all oranges
 * Construct Complete Binary Tree from its Linked List Representation
 * Implement LRU Cache

+### String

+* Is Unique: Implement an algorithm to determine if a string has all unique characters.
+What if you cannot use additional data structures?
+* Check Permutation: Given two strings, write a method to decide if one is a permutation of the other
+* URLify: Write a method to replace all spaces in a string with '%20: and that you are given the "true" length of the string
+* Palindrome Permutation: Given a string, write a function to check if it is a permutation of a palindrome.
+* One Away: There are three types of edits that can be performed on strings: insert a character, remove a character, or replace a character.
+Given two strings, write a function to check if they are one edit (or zero edits) away.
+* Given a string "aaabbbcc", compress it into "a3b3c2" in-place.[**Original Question**](https://www.careercup.com/question?id=7449675)    [**Solution**](stringCompression.java)
+* String Rotation: Assume you have a method isSubst ring which checks if one word is a substring of another.
+Given two strings, 51 and     52, write code to check if 52 is a rotation of 51 using only one call to isSubstring (e.g., "waterbottle" is a rotation                 of"erbottlewat").
+* Given a number, return all possible strings that the number could represent if `2 -> {A, B, C}, 4 -> {D, E, F}`, and so on.
+(OR) return-all-possible-strings-that-the-phone-number-could-represent [**Solution**](AllPossibleStrings.java) [**Explanation**](http://www.geeksforgeeks.org/find-possible-words-phone-digits/)
+* Write a function that parses a string into integer.[**Solution**](parseStrToInteger.java)

 ### [**Trie data structure**](Trie.pdf) [**More_Explanation**](http://www.geeksforgeeks.org/trie-insert-and-search/)
 * No Prefix-Set [**Question**](Trie-prefix-set.pdf) [**Solution**](NoPrefixSet.java)